-According to the World Bank, Chad is consistently one of the lowest ranked countries in the world for ease of doing business.
-Among other things, this is a consequence of its poverty, instability and the difficulty of establishing business connections, among other things.
-In recent years there has been progress in the oil sector which is hopeful for the country and increasingly attracts expats and foreign business.
+According to the World Bank, Chad is consistently one of the world's lowest-ranked countries for ease of doing business.
+Among other things, this is a consequence of its poverty, instability and the difficulty of establishing business connections.
+Even so, the oil sector has made progress in recent years, and increasingly attracts expats and foreign business.

-Visitors to Chad may import three bottles of wine and one bottle of spirits, an amount of perfume reasonable for personal use, an amount of camera film reasonable for personal use.
-Men may possess up to 400 cigarettes/125 cigars/500g of tobacco, while women may only bring cigarettes.
+Visitors may import three bottles of wine and one bottle of spirits, an amount of perfume reasonable for personal use, and an amount of camera film reasonable for personal use.
+Men may possess up to 400 cigarettes, 125 cigars and 500g of tobacco, while women may only bring cigarettes.
 No allowance is given for gifts.

 Become our Chad Travel Expert